- Written by Dr.Mehmet Demircioglu

 After the early phase, normal life returns gradually.
 The purpose of restrictions is not to make recovery difficult.
 It is to protect a result that took planning, surgery, and donor grafts to create.

-Medications can be helpful when native hair is miniaturizing, but they needs review.
+Medications can be helpful when native hair is miniaturizing, but they need medical review.
 Some patients benefit from finasteride, dutasteride, minoxidil, or other supportive approaches.
 Some patients cannot tolerate certain medications.
 Some patients prefer not to use them.
 The surgical plan must work with the patient’s real situation.

-I do not use medication as a way to excuse poor surgery.
+Medication should never be used as an excuse for poor surgery.
 A transplant still needs careful design and good graft handling.
-Even so, I do not ignore ongoing hair loss.
+Even so, ongoing hair loss cannot be ignored.
 If a patient has a strong transplant but continues losing native hair behind it, the cosmetic result can change.
 Medication may reduce that risk in suitable patients.

 Patients often ask whether stopping medication after surgery will harm the transplant.
 I explain the distinction in my article about what happens if you stop finasteride after a hair transplant.
 Transplanted hair and native hair do not behave exactly the same way.